Utah Court Records

 Understanding the Utah Criminal Court Structure

-The Utah State Constitution tasks the judicial branch with the interpretation of the state’s law through a fine legislative process carried out by the various courts with differing powers in the state.
+The Utah State Constitution tasks the judicial branch with interpreting the state’s law through a legislative process carried out by the various courts with differing powers in the state.
 These courts oversee the resolution of public and private disputes that may arise within their respective jurisdiction.
-The state operates a simple court system composed of two appellate courts - Supreme Court and Court of Appeals; and three trial courts - District, Justice, and Juvenile courts.
-The state is also host to federal district courts which hear cases pertaining to selected federal crimes.
+The state operates a simple court system composed of two appellate courts - the Supreme Court and Court of Appeals; and three trial courts - District, Justice, and Juvenile.
+The state also hosts federal district courts, which hear cases pertaining to selected federal crimes.

-Composed of five justices, the Supreme Court constitutes the court of final authority over appeals from lower courts.
+Composed of five justices, the Supreme Court has final authority over appeals from lower courts.
 Such appeals may include all capital offenses and first-degree felony cases decided at the district courts.
-They also have exclusive jurisdiction over death penalty cases.
-The Utah court of appeals hears appeals from the district and justice courts involving criminal cases of less than a first-degree felony.
+The court also has exclusive jurisdiction over death penalty cases.
+The Utah Court of Appeals hears appeals from the district and justice courts involving criminal cases of less than a first-degree felony.
 The court also hears appeals transferred to it from the Supreme Court.

 How to Find Criminal Court Records in Utah

-The appellate, district and juvenile courts are the courts of record in the state of Utah.
-Interested persons may access criminal court record filed in these courts through the following means:
+The appellate, district, and juvenile courts are the courts of record in the state of Utah.
+Interested persons may access criminal court records filed in these courts through the following means:

 - By submitting a record request in person